iteravirgo/bcsitera.github.io/apps/cargoson/docs/en-US/help.md

 ### Setup API

-Open **Interface** in Moderan menu or page Moderan Interface and fill the fields as following (mandatory fields marked with *):
+Search for **Cargoson Setup** to open page Cargoson Setup and fill the fields as following (mandatory fields marked with *):

 |Field|Description|
 |---|---|